raebbit-networks/devicetype-library/README.md

     - To uninstall the pre-commit script: `pre-commit uninstall`
   - Learn more about [pre-commit](https://pre-commit.com/)
 - **GitHub Actions** - Automatically run before a PR can be merged.
 Repeats yamllint & validates against NetBox Device-Type Schema.

+## Custom Additions

+This repo adds the following resoures, which do not comply with the contribution rules decalred by the origin repository:

+### Device-Types

+- Hetzner dedicated, cloud, managed and storage devices